 - 1. Pour the provided urine into a conical centrifuge tube to about two thirds full. - 2.
-Record the appearance of the urine. - 3.
-Dip a urine reagent strip into the urine and record the biochemical findings. - 4.
+Note the appearance of the urine. - 3.
+Dip a urine reagent strip into the urine and record the biochemical findings . - 4.
 Centrifuge the urine in a centrifuge at 2500 rpm for 5 minutes. - 5.
 Decant the supernatant completely. - 6.
-Resuspend the sediment by tapping the bottom of the tube and transfer one drop of the sediment onto a slide and cover with a cover slip. - 7.
-Examine the wet preparation using a microscope starting with the 10X objective and then move on to the 40X objective. - 8.
-Record your findings using the 40 X objective lens.
+Resuspend the sediment by tapping the bottom of the tube and transfer one drop of the sediment onto a microscope glass slide and cover with a cover slip. - 7.
+Examine the wet preparation using a microscope starting with the 10 x objective and then move on to the 40 x objective. - 8.
+Record your findings.